DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 **Sample cases illustrate annual billing rates with default 15 days Indexed Span retention.
 Contact [Sales][7] or your [Customer Success][8] Manager to discuss volume discounts for your account.**

-### Hosts, indexed spans, and extra ingested Spans
+### APM Hosts, indexed spans, and extra ingested Spans without profiler

 Using 5 hosts and sending 30 million Indexed Spans, with 900 GB of total Ingested Spans without Profiler.